FAQs about migrating to Bitbucket Cloud

 Note that due to the limited scope of data migrated, you can migrate from any version of Bitbucket Server.

-No, there’s no cost to migrate from Atlassian's self-hosted products to cloud.
+No, there’s no cost to migrate from Atlassian's self-managed products to cloud.

 With Bitbucket Cloud, hosting, maintenance, and upgrades are all handled for you.
-For more specific differences between cloud, server, and Data Center check out the comparison grid on the Bitbucket features page.
+To see a grid that displays the differences between cloud, server, and Data Center check out the Bitbucket features page.
+For a more detailed look into the way Bitbucket Cloud functions differently than our Server product, refer to Functional differences in Bitbucket Cloud.

 Security and compliance